The Monarch Sister Schools Program

 An Urgent Need

-Natural Partners has the following three programs:
+Natural Partners has the following three (3) programs:

-- Atlantic Rainforest Program (Brazil).
-A program in partnership with the Instituto de Pesquisas Ecológicas (IPE), Brazil’s third largest environmental NGO, designed to train and mentor local environmental leaders in the design, funding and implementation of corridorbuilding projects in Brazil’s Atlantic Rainforest.
+Atlantic Rainforest Program (Brazil).
+A program in partnership with the Instituto de Pesquisas Ecológicas (IPE), Brazil’s third largest environmental NGO, designed to train and mentor local environmental leaders in the design, funding, and implementation of corridor-building projects in Brazil’s Atlantic Rainforest.

-- The “Ecotravel supporting Conservation” Program (Brazil and Mexico).This Program organizes ecotours for the ‘aware’ traveler who is interested in learning about our marvelous natural heritage sites and in meeting the local people who are working hard (and need help) to protect those special places.
+The “Ecotravel supporting Conservation” Program (Brazil and Mexico).
+A program that organizes ecotours for the astute traveler interested in learning about our marvelous natural heritage sites and in meeting the local people who are working hard (and need help!) to protect those special places.